knowrob/knowrob/rosprolog/README.md

 The rosprolog_node reads some optional ROS parameters for the initial package to be loaded (that you also give as argument when starting rosprolog) and a command to be executed at startup.

+### rosprolog node console

+You can get an interactive console for a running rosprolog node with

+    rosrun rosprolog rosprolog_commandline.py

 ### Unit testing